 - Physical requirements of the job:

-- Vision requirements: Constantly uses near vision, far vision, and/or color vision and frequently uses depth perception
+- Vision requirements: Frequently uses near vision, far vision, depth perception, and color vision

-- Occasionally crouches, kneels, reaches, stoops, and/or drives
+- Occasionally climbs, lifts, crouches, pulls, kneels, types, reaches, and/or grasps

-- Types of exposures encountered: May constantly have exposures to loud machine/equipment noise, frequently has exposures to extreme heat/cold temperatures and occasionally has exposures to human blood and pathogens, toxic or caustic chemicals, odors or fumes, and/or electrical current
+- Types of exposures encountered: Frequently exposed to extreme heat/cold temperatures and occasionally has exposures to odors or fumes and/or extreme heat/cold temperatures

 Persons with disabilities may be able to perform the essential duties of this job with reasonable accommodation.
 Reasonable accommodation will be evaluated on an individual basis and depends, in part, on the specific requirements for the job, the limitations related to disability and the ability of the department/division to accommodate the limitation.